 (2) Subsection (1) is subject to any provision in the Statutes relating to the grant or conferral of a degree, diploma, certificate or other distinction.

-[Section 29 inserted by No. 32 of 2016 s.
+[Section 29 inserted: No. 32 of 2016 s.
 162.]

 30. Examinations

 (1) Subject to this Act and the Statutes the Senate may cause public examinations to be held for testing the proficiency of such candidates as may present themselves for examination in any branch or branches of knowledge, and may grant certificates of proficiency to candidates who successfully pass such examinations.